-- Time-sensitive data may be given priority over traffic that can be delayed briefly with little-to-no ill effect.
+- Time-sensitive data may be given priority over traffic that can be delayed briefly, often with little-to-no ill effect.

 - In a corporate environment, business-related traffic may be given priority over other traffic.

-- Traffic shaping could be an integral component of the proposed two-tiered Internet, in which certain customers or services would get traffic priority for a premium charge.
+- Traffic shaping is an integral component of the proposed two-tiered internet, in which certain customers or services receive traffic priority for a premium charge.